 Some rentals include insurance coverage, but you may want to look into consulting a risk management expert or firm.

-Questions to ask before you book a space
+Questions to ask before you book a pop-up shop space

 To make sure you have a complete understanding of what you’re getting into, have the following questions ready for your property manager or real estate agent: